Shin1203/Unit3--comsci-shin/CriteriaC.md

 ### Coding a hash function
 -This function will take a password as an argument, and hash it.

 -The first step is to create a salt, which is an additional input that will go together with the password to get hashed.
-The salt provides extra security against attacks.
+The salt provides extra security against attacks, this will allow for the same inputs to have a different output with different salts.
 First, 60 bytes of random infromation is created by a random function.
-Then, that 60 bytes of information is hashed using SHA-2 into 64 bytes of information.
+Then, that 60 bytes of information is hashed using SHA-256 into 64 bytes of information.
 Finally, that 64 bytes of information is converted into characters of the ASCII alphabet, every byte becoming one ASCII character and creating a total of 64 ASCII characters as the string salt.

 ``salt = hashlib.sha256(os.urandom(60)).hexdigest().encode("ascii")``

+-The second step is to hash the entered password, with the salt.
+A function is used, that will intake the hash function,the entered password, previously generated salt, and the number of randomizations.
+SHA512 will be used to hash the password and salt, as it is safe.
+Utf-8 will be used to encode the entered password, as ASCII can only represent 256 characters, while utf-8 is capable of using any character.

+``pwdhash = hashlib.pbkdf2_hmac("sha256", password.encode("utf-8"), salt, 100000)``

+-Thirdly, the hash value created with the password and the salt are converted into hexadecimal

+-Finally the earlier salt value is added with the